proycon/foliadocserve/README.rst

  SELECT pos WHERE class = "n" FOR w RETURN target

-In *target* mode, and if the target expression is a SPAN expression, then the structure element that embeds the span will be returned, i.e. the first common structural ancestor of the elements in the span selection.
+When there are nested FOR/IN loops, you can specify whether you want to return the inner one (highest granularity, default) or the outer one (widest scope).
+You can also decide to return the first common structural ancestor of the (outer) targets, which may be specially useful in combination with the **SPAN** keyword.

 The return type can be set using the **FORMAT** statement: